Gerrit W. Gong

 This faith and trust in the Lord, as Elder Gerrit W. Gong expressed in a BYU–Hawaii devotional in 2013, is the pattern after which he has established his life.
-As a member of the Quorum of the Seventy, Presidency of the Seventy, and Quorum of the Twelve Apostles, Elder Gong is a living example that no matter where the Lord calls—be that California, Taiwan, England, China, or Utah—happiness will follow.
+As a member of the Quorum of the Seventy, Presidency of the Seventy, and Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, Elder Gong is a living example that no matter where the Lord calls—be that California, Taiwan, England, China, or Utah—happiness will follow.

 Born to Walter Gong, a professor of natural sciences, and Jean Char, a schoolteacher, Gerrit W. Gong began his life in Redwood City, California on December 23, 1953.
 Elder Gong’s name carries with it a unique three-fold cultural representation: his first name, which is Dutch, comes from Gerrit de Jong Jr., the first dean of the College of Fine Arts at BYU with whom his mother lived as a young BYU student.
 His American middle name, Walter, comes from his father, and his Chinese last name, Gong, dates back 33 generations to the late Tang dynasty in AD 837.

 Learning and perseverance have played important roles in Elder Gong’s life since childhood.
 He recalls a time when he was younger and had a desire to play school basketball.
 Knowing that he would likely never play in a game, the coach encouraged him to try out for soccer instead.
 Rather than be offended, Elder Gong went on to join the soccer team.
 He recalls that his family “cheered when [he] scored his first goal.”
-This spirit of humility and perseverance would go on to bless him as he served as a missionary in the Taiwan Mission and later in his academic career.
+This spirit of humility and perseverance would go on to bless him as he served as a missionary for The Church of Jesus Christ of Latter-day Saints in the Taiwan Mission and later in his academic career.

 After returning home from his mission, Elder Gong attended Brigham Young University, where he received a bachelor of arts degree in Asian and university studies.
 He went on to study at Oxford University, where he received both a master’s degree and PhD in international relations as a Rhodes scholar.